Homes in Bristol County sold at same prices recently: See how much here

 Realtor.com sources sales data from real estate deeds, resulting in a few months' delay in up-to-date data.
 The statistics don't include homes currently listed for sale, and aren't directly comparable to listings data.

-Information on your local housing market, along with other useful community data, is available at data.heraldnews.com.
+Information on your local housing market, along with other useful community data, is available at data.southcoasttoday.com.

 Looking only at single-family homes, the $480,000 median selling price in Bristol County was $480,000 this November, the same as October.
 Since November 2022, the sale price of single-family homes was up 10.3% from a median of $435,000.